top of page

 ATTENTION iSHOWSPEED: DO THESE THINGS IN GHANA, ELSE YOU'RE DOING GHANA WRONG | SPEED AFRICA TOUR šŸƒ

+iShowSpeed’s highly anticipated African tour is more than just content; it signals a new chapter in how Africa is experienced, represented, and celebrated globally.
+With millions of fans following his adventures in real time, Speed’s unfiltered travel style, and Speeds energetic persona, Accra stands out as the city best suited to match and daring antics.
 There is no shortage of amazing things to do in Ghana for the average tourist, but iShowSpeed is not a typical tourist.
-With his athletic background, energy and down-to-earth persona, here is the list of authentic, engaging, on-brand and absolutely do-able activities he can complete in just 2 days!
+With his athletic background, energy and down-to-earth persona, here is the list of engaging, on-brand and absolutely do-able activities he can complete in just 2 days!

 Learn Cultural Drumming & Dancing